First Came Kidney Failure. Then There Was The $540,842 Bill For Dialysis

 "This is one example of the challenges that can arise from a complex healthcare system in which insurers are increasingly shifting the financial burden to patients," Puffer said in a written statement.
 "The insurance company should accurately advise patients of in- and out-of-network providers.
 It is the patient's choice when they receive that information as to which provider they select."

 Resolution: As a physician, Jessica Valentine is savvy about navigating the insurance system.
 She knew it was important to find an in-network provider of dialysis.
 She and the insurance company case manager both searched on the insurer's online provider directory, she said, and were unable to find one.
+The problem may have been searching for a "provider" rather than a "facility" in the directory.

-She even wrote to the Montana insurance commissioner to inquire if the lack of a dialysis provider violated a requirement that insurers maintain an "adequate network" of providers.
+Jessica eventually wrote to the Montana insurance commissioner to inquire if the lack of a dialysis provider violated a requirement that insurers maintain an "adequate network" of providers.

 With help from the state insurance commissioner, she learned that there was, in fact, an in-network dialysis clinic run by a nonprofit organization that had not turned up in her insurer's online search or the directory.
 She immediately arranged for Sov to start getting further dialysis there.
 But the bills with Fresenius, meanwhile, were adding up.